oppia/oppia-web-developer-docs/Tutorial:-Learn-How-to-Write-and-Test-a-Non-Trivial-Beam-Job.md

 ```
 </details>

-Report Total Topic Models: This reports the count of all TopicModel entities.
+**Report Total Topic Models**: This reports the count of all TopicModel entities.
-Report count of missing TopicSummaryModels: This reports the count of TopicModel entities that do not have corresponding TopicSummaryModel entities.
+**Report count of missing TopicSummaryModels**: This reports the count of TopicModel entities that do not have corresponding TopicSummaryModel entities.
-Report missing TopicSummaryModels: This logs detailed information about each missing summary model.
+**Report missing TopicSummaryModels**: This logs detailed information about each missing summary model.

-<details><summary>H</summary>
+<details><summary>Here's one approach to do that</summary>

 ```python
 return (